kumahq/kuma-demo/vagrant/README.md

 x ./conf/kuma-cp.conf
 ```

-### 5. Go into the ./bin directory where the kuma components will be:
+#### 2c.
+Go into the ./bin directory where the kuma components will be:

 ```
 $ cd bin && ls
 envoy   kuma-cp   kuma-dp   kuma-tcp-echo   kumactl
 ```

-### 6. Setup `kumactl` to point to our control-plane machine
+#### 2d.
+Setup `kumactl` to point to our control-plane machine

 The `kumactl` application is a CLI client for the underlying HTTP API of Kuma.
-Therefore, you can access the state of Kuma by leveraging with the API directly.
-On Universal you will be able to also make changes via the HTTP API, while on Kubernetes the HTTP API is read-only.

 You can configure `kumactl` to point to any remote kuma-cp instance.
 Configure your local `kumactl` to point to our Vagrant machine by running:

 ```
 $ ./kumactl config control-planes add --name=vagrant --address=http://192.168.33.10:5681